Colorado Western Slope: European contact

 Spanish explorers visited the Western Slope in the 18th century.
 Juan de Rivera explored the area in 1765, followed in 1776 by the Domínguez–Escalante expedition.
 Fur trappers, also called mountain men, of European descent entered the area to trap beaver for their furs.
 Trading posts were established on the Western Slope beginning in 1828 with the Fort Uncompahgre and Fort Davy Crockett at the center for trapping furs at Brown's Hole.
 The trading posts were used to trade furs for supplies or goods.
 Trappers and explorers include Kit Carson and Jim Bridger.
 They and others guided John C. Frémont (1843–53), John W. Gunnison (1853), and John Wesley Powell (1869) on their expeditions into the Western Slope.
 Once the demand for beaver furs declined and beaver had been over-trapped, the fur trade was greatly diminished.

 In 1858 and 1859, the Gold Rush into Colorado brought miners into the region and mining towns like Breckenridge.
 Mining districts were established in the San Juan Mountains, Gunnison River Valley, Sawatch Mountains and Elk Mountains.
 The initial interest was panning for gold in rivers and that grew over the decades to including mining for ore, coal, and fuel below ground.
 Many mining towns were established in the Western Slope.
 Ferdinand Vandeveer Hayden's expedition of 1872 to 1873 resulted in maps of the Western Slope that were later used by investors, mining engineers, railroad owners, and others leading the western expansion into western Colorado.

-After contact with people of European descent, there were a number of treaties to define boundaries for Native Americans, including the Treaty of 1868 that resulted in the Utes relinquishing their land east of the Continental Divide.
+After contact with European colonizers, there were a number of treaties to define boundaries for Native Americans, including the Treaty of 1868 that resulted in the Utes relinquishing their land east of the Continental Divide.
 They maintained most of their land in the Western Slope with the treaty.
 The Utes were pushed out of much of the Western Slope after gold was found in the San Juan Mountains, including through the Brunot Agreement.
 Utes were removed from the state after the Meeker Massacre of 1879.
 A reservation was created in Utah for the tribes that participated in the massacre.
 The Southern and Ute Mountain Utes have land in southern Colorado, the Southern Ute Indian Reservation and the Ute Mountain Ute Tribe Reservation.

 The region has a rich heritage in farming and ranching, with agribusiness remaining a key industry for most of the western slope.
 It is historically an energy hub, with coal, oil, uranium, and natural gas production.